Mescalinich/ubuntu-starter/README.md

 # ubuntu-starter
-Script to update ubuntu desctop packages after free installation and install some required packages
+Script to update ubuntu desktop packages after clean installation and install some required packages